RN2D-Project/BootCamp_Project/README.md

 A) General Reason
 1. A useful topic for Youtube content creators.
 2. Youtube is a global platform with over 2 billion users
+3. The analysis will be usefule for promotional and marketing purpose.

 B) Project specific reason
-1. Availability of more recent datasets
+1. Availability of more recent dataset
-2. Quantity of data available
+2. Availability of number of records for the data required to perform analysis.
-3. Applicability of tools and technologies learnt during the course to meet deliverables.
+3. Applicability of tools and technologies learnt during the course to meet the deliverables.

 ## Description of source of the data
 This dataset is available on Kaggle where the publisher has extracted it from the Youtube API.This dataset is a daily record of the top trending YouTube videos available in a CSV format.
 It contains details such as video title, channel title, publish time, tags, views, likes and dislikes, description, and comment count.
 The Category_id which represents video category is available in an associated JSON file.
 Source:  https://www.kaggle.com/datasnaek/youtube-new?select=USvideos.csv

 ## Team member roles
-- Square - Dixie
+- Square - Dixie Peralta
-- Triangle - Neeraja & Nisha
+- Triangle - Neeraja Jayaraman & Nisha Bharakhada
-- Circle - Dixie & Richelle
+- Circle - Dixie Peralta & Richelle Long
-- X - Dixie, Richelle, Neeraja & Nisha
+- X - Dixie Peralta, Richelle Long, Neeraja Jayaraman & Nisha Bharakhada

-##Commmunication protocol
+## Commmunication protocol
 1. Git Hub - Coding, ReadMe, Commits and Final Project Results
 2. Slack - Team's main communication
 3. Google Drive  - For Assignments, Documents and Notes